sueszli/autocomplete/README.md

 Machine specs: `Darwin MBP 23.4.0 Darwin Kernel Version 23.4.0: Fri Mar 15 00:12:49 PDT 2024; root:xnu-10063.101.17~1/RELEASE_ARM64_T6020 arm64`

+Unfortunately, the model is overfitting the training data and the test accuracy is quite low.
+This is likely due to the small size of the dataset and the simplicity of the model.
+The model could be improved by using a more complex model like bidirectional LSTMs, transformers, or a larger dataset.

 # Qualitative Results

+The qualitative results on the other hand are quite promising.
+The model is able to generate coherent sentences and even paragraphs.
+Here are some examples that I found particularly funny:

 ```python
 input_test = [['top 3 things', 7], ['machine learning', 7], ['artificial intelligence is now', 7], ['why we cant have good things', 4], ['epic', 5]]